 This week Education World presents four lessons to challenge students to think about Thanksgiving -- about the real Thanksgiving story, about the holidays true meaning, and about turkeys too!

-FOUR LESSONS FOR TEACHING ABOUT THANKSGIVING
+TWO LESSONS FOR TEACHING ABOUT THANKSGIVING

 Click on each of the four lesson headlines below for a complete teaching resource.
 (Appropriate grade levels for each lesson appear in parentheses.)